ipython/ipython/CONTRIBUTING.md

 > @meeseeksdev tag windows, documentation

-Only already pre-created tags can be added, and the list is so far limited to `async/await`, `backported`, `help wanted`, `documentation`, `notebook`, `tab-completion`, `windows`
+Only already pre-created tags can be added.
+So far, the list is limited to:
+`async/await`, `backported`, `help wanted`, `documentation`, `notebook`, `tab-completion`, `windows`